S-ayanide/katacoda-scenarios/getting-started-litmus/step8.md

 <br>

-> If you receive an `Error from server (NotFound): chaosresults.litmuschaos.io "nginx-chaos-pod-delete" not found` response from the server, wait for a few seconds and try again.
+> If you receive an `Error from server (NotFound): chaosresults.litmuschaos.io "nginx-chaos-pod-delete" not found` response from the server, wait for a minutes and try again.
 It takes a little bit of time for the Chaos Engine to run.

 <span style="color:green">**Expected Output:**</span>